hs-esslingen-softwaretesting-gruppe-4/studyconnect/docs/assignments/assignment_10.md

 ## 10.5 CI Integration

-The automated API-tests run during the `verify phase` of the application and are therefore executed without further configuration in the [Quick Test Backend](../../.github/workflows/test-backend.yml) and the [Build and Test Backend (push/pr main)](../../.github/workflows/test-and-analyze-backend.yml) workflows.
+The automated API tests (controller unit tests during the Maven `test` phase and integration tests during the `verify` phase) are all executed by the standard `mvn verify` lifecycle and are therefore run without further configuration in the [Quick Test Backend](../../.github/workflows/test-backend.yml) and the [Build and Test Backend (push/pr main)](../../.github/workflows/test-and-analyze-backend.yml) workflows.